 Techniques are disclosed that locate implicitly defined semantic structures in a document, such as, for example, implicitly defined lists in an HTML document.
 The semantic structures can be used in the calculation of distance values between terms in the documents.

 The distance values may be used, for example, in the generation of ranking scores that indicate a relevance level of the document to a search query.

 One part of the process behind this approach involves a search engine analyzing the HTML structures on a page, looking for elements such as titles and headings on a page, unordered lists (<ul>) and ordered lists (<ol>), nested tables, divs, and line breaks (<br>) that might be used to layout a list of items on a page.

 Page headings might use an actual heading element such as an <h1> or a larger sized font such as <font size=16>, and text below that heading might be considered to belong to the heading.

 In other words, the search engine is attempting to locate and understand visual structures on a page that might be semantically meaningful, such as a list of items associated with a heading.
 We’re told that this process may also look for other kinds of meaningful semantic structures other than just lists as well.

 The patent gives us the following rules about headings and list items when it comes to the distance between words appearing within them:

 - If both terms appear in the same list item, the terms are considered close to one another;

-- If one term appears in a list item and the other term appears in header, this pair of terms may be considered to be approximately equally distant to another pair of terms that appear in header and in another of the list items;
+- If one term appears in a list item and the other term appears in the header, this pair of terms may be considered to be approximately equally distant to another pair of terms that appear in the header and another of the list items;

 - Pairs of terms appearing in different list items may be considered to be farther apart than the pairs of terms falling under 1 and 2.